jboliv01/react-portfolio/posts/de-zc-w1.md

 # Data Engineering Zoomcamp Introduction

-The first week of the DataTalksClub Data Engineering Zoomcamp content revolves around the New York Taxi dataset.
-This dataset is a fact table containing details about taxi trips such as trip length, trip amount, pickup and drop off locations, pickup and drop off dates, etc. Our goal is to set up an environment that allows us to ingest and store this data so that it can be later leveraged for analysis.
+The first week of the DataTalksClub Data Engineering Zoomcamp's content revolves around the New York Taxi dataset.
+This dataset is a fact table containing details about taxi trips, such as trip length, amount, pickup and dropoff locations, dates, etc. Our goal is to set up an environment that allows us to ingest and store this data for later analysis.

 - [Data Engineering Zoomcamp Introduction](#data-engineering-zoomcamp-introduction)